DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

-   1)Transformed data using Power Query and performed the ETL operations.
+    -Transformed data using Power Query and performed the ETL operations.

-   2)Used time intelligence function in DAX for calculating Year to Date,Previous Year to Date , Year over Year.
+    -Used time intelligence function in DAX for calculating Year to Date,Previous Year to Date , Year over Year.

-   3)Key Metrics -- Year to Date(YTD) Sales, YTD Profit , YTD Profit Margin , YTD Quantity.
+    -Key Metrics -- Year to Date(YTD) Sales, YTD Profit , YTD Profit Margin , YTD Quantity.

-   4)Displayed the top and bottom 5 Products based on YTD sales in two different column charts.
+    -Displayed the top and bottom 5 Products based on YTD sales in two different column charts.

-   5)The YTD sales based on region and shipping is visualized using two different Donut charts.
+    -The YTD sales based on region and shipping is visualized using two different Donut charts.

-   6)Also provided the analyzes based on Sales by Category and Sales by State.
+    -Also provided the analyzes based on Sales by Category and Sales by State.

-   7)Customized the trend icon based on conditions.
+    -Customized the trend icon based on conditions.

-   8)Added slicers to filter out using the three options Consumer , Home Office , Corporate.
+    -Added slicers to filter out using the three options Consumer , Home Office , Corporate.